Abraham Myers

-Abraham Myers (also Abram Myers; 14 May 181120 June 1889) was a military officer in the United States and Confederate States Armies.
+Abraham Myers (also Abram Myers; 14 May 1811 – 20 or 28 June 1889) was a military officer in the United States and Confederate States Armies.

 Personal life

 Abraham Charles Myers (also Abram) was born in Georgetown, South Carolina, on 14 May 1811.
+Myers was born into a Jewish family; his great-grandfather had been the first rabbi of Congregation K.K.
+Beth Elohim in Charleston, South Carolina.
 Myers was accepted to the United States Military Academy on 1 July 1828; after repeating his freshman year, he graduated on 1 July 1833.
 In February 1850, Major General David E. Twiggs named Fort Myers for his future son-in-law; Myers married Marion Twiggs before 1861.

-In 1864 and 1865, Myers lived in the state of Georgia, "almost in want, on the charity of friends".
-The Dictionary of American Biography believes he traveled through Europe from 1866–1877 before dying in Washington, D.C., on 20 June 1889.
-Myers was buried at St. Paul's Cemetery in Alexandria, Virginia, under a headstone that read "Gen. A. C. Myers".

 US military career

 After accepting the rank of brevetted second lieutenant in the United States Army on 1 July 1833, Myers was stationed in Baton Rouge, Louisiana with the 4th Infantry Regiment.
 He received a promotion to full second lieutenant on 31 December 1835 before serving in the Second Seminole War.

 Myers served in Florida from 1836–1838, fighting at Camp Izard and Oloklikaha, and receiving his promotion to first lieutenant on 6 September 1837.
 From 1838–1840, Myers worked in the recruiting service; with a promotion to staff captain on 21 November 1839, he transferred to the Quartermaster Department in St. Augustine, Florida.
 Myers returned to fighting in the Second Seminole War from 1841–1842.

 Captain Myers was stationed at Fort Moultrie from 1842–1845.
 During the Mexican–American War, Myers served under Zachary Taylor at the Battle of Palo Alto and the Battle of Resaca de la Palma; his "gallant and meritorious conduct" thereat earned him a promotion to brevetted major.
 After his transfer to Winfield Scott's command, Myers fought at the Battle of Churubusco (receiving a brevetted promotion to colonel or lieutenant colonel for "gallant conduct"), and was the Army of Mexico's chief quartermaster from April–June 1848.